gbmhunter/blog/content/programming/artificial-intelligence/understanding-logistic-regression/index.md

 {{% img src="logistic-regression-iris-classification-report.png" width="500px" caption="The classification report for our logistic regression model." %}}

+For someone new to categorization, these terms in the classification report can be confusing.
+This is what they mean[^scikit-classification-report]:

+* The _precision_ is how well the classifier is at labelling an instance positive when it was actually positive.
+It can be thought of as: "For all instances labelled positive, what percentage of them are actually correct?

+    <p>$$ precision = \frac{true\,positive}{true\,positive + false\,positive} $$</p>

+* The _recall_ is the ability for a classifier to find all true positives.
+It can be though of as: "For all instances that where actually positive, what percentage were labelled correctly?"

+    <p>$$ recall = \frac{true\,positive}{true\,positive + false\,negative} $$</p>

+* The _f1-score_ is the {{% link text="harmonic mean" src="/mathematics/statistics/harmonic-mean" %}} of the precision and recall.
+Personally I find this the most difficult metric to understand intuitively.
+It is a score which incorporates both the _precision_ and _recall_, and varies between 0 and 1.

+* The _support_ is the number of actual occurrences of a class in a specific dataset.

 And let's print the accuracy score:

 ```python